baumundzwanzig/tkinter-preview/README.md

 + implemented basic functionality
 + support for grid and pack
-+ support for input, button and label
++ support for button and label